NKJV John 8:12; "I am the light of the world. He who follows

 on that house; and it fell.
 And great was its fall."

-My love.
-If you keep My commandments, you will abide in my love, just as I have kept My Father's commandments and abide
+abide in My love.
+If you keep My commandments, you will abide in my love, just as I have kept My Father's commandments

 This is My commandment, that you love one another as I have loved you.
 Greater love has no one than this, than to lay